 He used the belly of his wedge to roll in a shot from just off the eighth green, and he hit a flop shot from 35 yards that dropped in for the most unlikely birdie on the ninth.

 At the time, Leonard was swapping spots atop the leaderboard with Henrik Stenson, who even traded some short-game magic by holing out from a bunker on No. 6, right after Leonard's long chip-in for birdie.
 When Leonard rolled in the shot from off the eighth green, Stenson poked him in the behind with his putter and said, 'That's two, now.'

 'The strength of my round was definitely from off the green,' Leonard said, smiling.
 'I certainly didn't play great today, and to be able to hole ... really the two shots, 5 and 9, from off the green certainly is a huge boost.
-There are days when those things don't go our way, and the round can get away from me.'
+There are days when those things don't go our way, and the round can get away from me.

 There is plenty of work ahead.
 Leonard is atop the leaderboard going into the final round for the first time since Disney two years ago, when he lost in a playoff to Stephen Ames.
-Sunday will be only the third time Leonard has been at least tied for the lead going into the last round in the last six years.
+Sunday will be only the third time he has been at least tied for the lead going into the last round in the last six years.
 He didn't win the other two.

-Eleven players were within four shots of the lead, a group that includes Simpson and five players who are trying to get inside the top 125 on the money list to secure their Tour cards for next year.
+Eleven players were within four shots of the lead, a group that includes Simpson and five players who are trying to get inside the top 125 on the money list to secure their tour cards for next year.